gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 Good staff isn’t ubiquitous, of course, and you’re more likely to find specialised knowledge in a dedicated climbing store than in a general outdoors store’s tiny climbing aisle.
 This is where word of mouth comes in helpful again.
 Sales staff with experience helping new climbers find shoes can be a very potent tool to bridge your experience gap, don’t underestimate it.
-Just be wary of people recommending to size down, size down, size down, without any further differentiation.
+Just be wary of people recommending to size down, size down, size down, without any further differentiation, or people who don’t take their time with you.

 ### Dos And Don’ts